The CV Joint is an essential component of your car suspension system that aids in comfortable and smooth driving.

 1. Low Lubrication

-The CV axle needs sufficient oil to rotate freely; if your CV joint isn’t adequately oiled, it’ll cause friction between the two components.
+The CV axle needs sufficient oil to rotate freely; friction will occur between the two components if your CV joint isn’t adequately oiled.

 You’ll hear the noise while driving straight, often becoming louder when making sharp turns.
 The cv noise might not be noticed if you drive at a reduced speed.